tournepivoine/shinpokered-fr/README.md

 Credits
 ====
+As the open source nature of this project implies, people are free to use what's here for their own ends, **so long as credit is given.** Specific credits are always encouraged as well.
+If you have any questions on this, contact @ plague_von_karma on Discord.

+If you use our implementations of anything at all, it is encouraged to submit Pull Requests for bug fixes if you find any issues!

-* Plague von Karma - Creator of the Showdown Mod, Developer, Maps, and occasional spriter (assisting with Tsubomitto, Carapthor)
+* Plague von Karma - Creator of the Showdown Mod, Developer, Scenarios, Balancing, Maps, Event scripting, and occasional spriter (assisting with Tsubomitto, Carapthor)
-* Martha's Against Humanity - Developer, Pokémon implementation, tweaks of Albatross's sprites, a few maps (Citrine City, Cinnabar Volcano)
+* Martha's Against Humanity - Developer, Pokémon implementation, Event scripting, tweaks of Albatross's sprites, a few maps (Citrine City, Cinnabar Volcano)
 * Ema Skye - Developer, Maps, Showdown Mod assistance
 * pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
 * ausma - Showdown Mod assistance